HarshitChhipa/HarshitChhipa/readme.md

-## Hi There Hola👋
+## Hola👋 There

-At Working Hours I am **SDE** </b> at **C2FO** which is as exciting as it sounds and besides that I am an Engineer!
-Always :wink: :wink: which does all kind of work I do like Hardware(  :hammer_and_wrench:  )/Software/Music/Video Editing/Desiging/Gaming( :video_game: ) or lets say any creative process which i can learn and make stuff with (🔨 /🚀 ).
+At Working Hours I am **Fullstack Engineer** </b> at **C2FO** which is as exciting as it sounds and besides that I am an Engineer!
+Always :wink: :wink: which does all kind of work, I do like Hardware(  :hammer_and_wrench:  )/Software/Music/Video Editing/Desiging/Gaming( :video_game: ) or lets say any creative process which i can learn and make stuff with (🔨 /🚀 ).
 <br/>

 - 👨 Want to know more about languages I code with [My Sourcerer Profile](https://sourcerer.io/harshitchhipa)